 Steps

 Assess the initial cause of the moving pavers.
-A licensed plumber can carry out the necessary inspection to determine drainage or pipe issues.
+A licensed plumber can carry out the necessary inspection to determine if there is an existing pipe or underground water leak causing the issue.

-Remove the pavers using hand tools such as level headed screwdrivers.
-Put the pavers aside that you want to replace.
+Remove the pavers that collect water using hand tools such as level-headed screwdrivers.
+Put the pavers that you want to replace.

 You need to clean and prepare the base area.
-Clean and dispose of weeds or other material such as rocks and rubbish.
+Clean and dispose of weeds or other materials such as rocks and rubbish.
 Fill any visible holes with dirt.

-The next step is to add the pavers and sand onto the base.
-Make sure you use a shovel and make the sand compact by using a paver and mallet to tap it down the sand.
+The next step is to add the pavers and sand (masonry sand or polymeric sand) onto the base material.
+Make sure you use a shovel and compact the sand by using a paver and mallet to tap it down the sand.
 This will ensure it is level and has a smooth surface.
 For larger surface areas, use the 2x4 to spread the sand.

 You can now start to replace the pavers.
 Use the mallet to secure the pavers in place.